SrijaGupta/translator/README.md

 # translator
 Online translator webapp

 This is using googleapis to translate messages.
+Srija Gupta